 Our market is characterized by rapid technological change, frequent product and service innovation and evolving industry standards.
 If we are unable to provide enhancements and new features for our existing solutions or new solutions that achieve market acceptance or that keep pace with these technological developments, our business could be adversely affected.
 For example, we are in the process of transitioning customers to the next generation of our platform.
 In addition, we focus on enhancing the features of our platform to improve its utility for larger customers with complex, dynamic and global operations.
 The success of enhancements, new features and solutions depends on several factors, including the timely completion, introduction and market acceptance of the enhancements or new features or solutions.
-If we fail to successfully complete the transition to the next generation of our platform or to complete and introduce platform enhancements, our revenue retention and revenue growth may be adversely affected.
+If we fail to successfully complete the transition to the next generation of our platform or to complete and introduce platform enhancements, or if our customers experience difficulties using our platform as a result of the transition or of the implementation of these enhancements, our revenue retention and revenue growth may be adversely affected.
 In addition, because our solutions are designed to operate on a variety of systems, we will need to continuously modify and enhance our solutions to keep pace with changes in internet-related hardware, software, communication, browser and database technologies.
 We may not be successful in either developing these modifications and enhancements or in bringing them to market in a timely fashion.
-Furthermore, uncertainties about the timing and nature of new network platforms or technologies, could increase our research and development expenses.
+Furthermore, uncertainties about the timing and nature of new network platforms or technologies, or modifications to existing platforms or technologies, could increase our research and development expenses.
 Any failure of our solutions to keep pace with technological changes or operate effectively with future network platforms and technologies could reduce the demand for our solutions, result in customer dissatisfaction and adversely affect our business.